 The relative contribution of different factors to surface cyclogenetic forcing is highlighted in this study.
 Experiments 1-3 show that it is the depth that the stratospheric intrusion reaches that is the major factor in surface cyclogenetic forcing.
 Larger intrusions induce greater cyclogenetic forcing in the mid-levels than smaller intrusions.
-However, if the PV intrusions are situated further away from the surface (from a tropopause further away from the surface), the resulting relative vorticity on the surface is diminished and is comparable to that of a smaller intrusion extending to a similar height AGL from a tropopause height closer to the surface.
-In terms of surface relative vorticity, wider intrusions are found to have a small, but largely negligible effect, despite the dramatic effect that these differences have in the mid-troposphere.
-The width of these intrusions do still have a large effect the surface pressure of beneath them.
-With constant stratospheric depth (5000m) and constant tropopause height AGL (12500m), a thin filament intrusion with a radius of 100km resulted in a minimal pressure decrease at the surface.
-Interestingly, the degree of surface pressure was comparable to that of the intrusion of double the width (200km) and half the vertical extent (2500m) as seen in Experiment 1 (Figure 7, top panels).
+However, if the PV intrusions are situated further away from the surface (from a tropopause further away from the surface), the resulting relative vorticity on the surface is diminished and is comparable to that of a smaller intrusion extending to a similar height a.g.l. from a tropopause height closer to the surface.
+In terms of surface relative vorticity, wider intrusions are found to have a small but largely negligible effect despite the dramatic effect that these differences have in the mid-troposphere.
+The widths of these intrusions do still have a large effect on the surface pressure beneath them.
+With constant stratospheric depth (5000 m) and constant tropopause height a.g.l.
+(12500 m), a thin filament intrusion with a radius of 100 km resulted in a minimal pressure decrease at the surface.
+Interestingly, the degree of surface pressure was comparable to that of the intrusion of double the width (200 km) and half the vertical extent (2500 m) as seen in Experiment 1 (Fig. 7, top panels).

-Conversely, an intrusion with a large area with radius of 400km resulted in a slightly deeper surface low-pressure comparable to that of the intrusion with half the width and 50% more depth as shown in Experiment 1 (Figure 7, bottom panels).
+Conversely, an intrusion with a large area and with a radius of 400 km resulted in a slightly deeper surface low pressure comparable to that of the intrusion with half the width and 50% more depth as shown in Experiment 1 (Fig. 7, bottom panels).
 The resulting surface pressure and relative vorticity patterns together provide a picture of the weather systems being forced on the surface.
-Wider intrusions produce wider, deeper cyclonic circulations whilst thinner filaments of PV produce shallower, smaller cyclonic circulations.
+Wider intrusions produce wider, deeper cyclonic circulations, whilst thinner filaments of PV produce shallower, smaller cyclonic circulations.

-520 Conceptually, there is a distinct difference between the surface cyclonic circulations induced by the idealised intrusions presented here and which occur in reality.
+Conceptually, there is a distinct difference between the surface cyclonic circulations induced by the idealized intrusions presented here and which occur in reality.
 This is explained fully in Hoskins et al. (1985) and was touched on in Barnes et al. (2021a).
 Surface lows are generally found to the east of the COL and upper-level PV anomaly axis.
-In these idealised cases however, the centre of the induced surface cyclonic is directly beneath the PV anomaly.
-In the real atmosphere, the surface evelonic motion induced by the upper-level anomaly acts as a mechanism for warm surface temperature advection to the east 525 of the upper-level anomaly.
+In these idealized cases, however, the centre of the induced surface cyclonic motion is directly beneath the PV anomaly.
+In the real atmosphere, the surface cyclonic motion induced by the upper-level anomaly acts as a mechanism for warm surface temperature advection to the east of the upper-level anomaly.
 This surface temperature (and therefore potential temperature) anomaly has PV-like properties and can induce its own surface cyclonic circulation.
 Deeper intrusions will therefore drive more intense warm-air advection to the east of the trough axis, inducing enhanced cyclogenesis.
 One of the major limitations of this work is the lack of a temporal aspect in the experimental framework.
 Surface cyclones are not produced instantaneously but grow over time.
-Additionally, in the real-world atmosphere, upper-level PV anomalies are also influenced by the vertical structure of the air column and 530 thermodynamic properties of the air beneath it.
+Additionally, in the real-world atmosphere, upper-level PV anomalies are also influenced by the vertical structure of the air column and thermodynamic properties of the air beneath it.
 Future work should include the use of a numerical dynamical core which will have a temporal element and include processes such as upper-level induced surface warm-air temperature advection in a more realistic baroclinic environment.
-This would also improve general analysis of the temporal aspect of intrusions as they grow and decay and the resulting effect on surface cyclogenesis.
+This would also improve the general analysis of the temporal aspect of intrusions as they grow and decay and the resulting effect on surface cyclogenesis.
 A dynamical core would also allow for the study of more complex vertical structures such as the inclusion of temperature inversions beneath the PV inversion.